 Our aim is to preserve the artefacts, documents, pictures and skills of the shipyard workers that contributed to shipbuilding in Sunderland from 1346 until 1988 when the last shipyard closed.
 We think this history of shipbuilding and the ships that were built in Sunderland is worth preserving for future generations so that they may know the maritime heritage that their city is built upon.

-We are manned entirely by unpaid volunteers and offer local volunteers and people returning to the workplace the opportunity to contribute their time in a constructive way.
+We are manned entirely by unpaid volunteers and are totally self funding and offer local volunteers and people returning to the workplace the opportunity to contribute their time in a constructive way.
 Our volunteers include those with learning difficulties and dementia, those on the autistic spectrum and the elderly and socially isolated.
 We host visits by school children and provide work placement opportunities for college students.

 We are a registered charity no: 1193209